 Now let’s quickly talk about breakups.
 For any other country music fans like myself, we can see that Sam Hunt wasn’t far off when he sang “Breaking Up Was Easy in the 90s.”
 Maybe it wasn’t “easy”....
 But a lot easier than having to watch someone you miss seeming to have the time of their lives.
 Take my advice… it’s not always petty to unfollow!
 It can be so much better for your own personal journey towards feeling better.

 I know a lot of these things seem to be the norm, and might be easier said than done.
 It’s just my recommendation, as I have seen the littlest technological discrepancies drive couples to fight.
 We are dating on a playing field like no other these days, let’s try to keep it as fun and healthy as possible.

-The views, opinions, and stories expressed in Promly Garden articles are those of the authors and do not necessarily reflect the official position or policy of Promlyapp.com.
+The views, opinions, and stories expressed in Promly Changemakers articles are those of the authors and do not necessarily reflect the official position or policy of Promlyapp.com.
 We aim to give Gen Z a voice and welcome articles and opinions from Gen Z contributors who want their voice to be heard.
-Please send any articles, poetry, or artwork you’d like to see published on the Promly Garden to email@example.com.
+Please send any articles, poetry, or artwork you’d like to see published on the Promly Changemakers to firstname.lastname@example.org.

 With immense gratitude, the Promly Team.